-From Masada, continue your journey down south another 2.5 hours to the Israeli beach town getaway of Eilat and spend a night or two.
+From Masada and the Dead Sea, continue your journey down south another 2.5 hours to the Israeli beach town getaway of Eilat and spend a night or two.
 Different from the Mediterranean coastline of Tel Aviv, Eilat, which is situated on the Red Sea, provides more laid back beaches and is a great place for relaxation after a busy trip.
 The calm waters of the Red Sea make it a great place to swim, snorkel, scuba dive, and get up and personal with dolphins at the dolphin reef.
-Boarding the country of Jordan, Eilat is also a great place to take a full day tour to Petra in Jordan from.
+Boarding the country of Jordan, Eilat is also a great place to take a full-day tour to Petra in Jordan from.

 Best Time to Go to Israel